FluxML/Flux.jl/docs/src/index.md

 *...
 Charging Ion Capacitors ...*

 The [examples](examples/logreg.html) give a feel for high-level usage.
-This a great way to start if you're a relative newbie to machine learning or neural networks; you can get up and running running easily.

-If you have more experience with ML, or you just don't want to see *those digits* again, check out the [model building guide](models/basics.html) instead.
-The guide attempts to show how Flux's abstractions are built up and why it's powerful, but it's not all necessary to get started.
+If you want to know why Flux is unique, or just don't want to see *those digits* again, check out the [model building guide](models/basics.html) instead.

+Flux is meant to be played with.
+These docs have lots of code snippets; try them out in  [Juno](http://junolab.org)!

 ## Installation